ashydashysoflashy/BookSwap/README.md

 This should connect the API to the backend server and run the frontend locally on [localhost:3000](http://localhost:3000/).

 ## Admin Account for BookSwap
-Email: admin@gmail.com
+Your admin account would need to be created in the backend (MongoDB), with a boolean value admin set to true.
-Password: admin
+This is because admins shouldn't be able to sign up via the website.

-This account is used for accessing admin page in BookSwap
+This account is used for accessing admin page in BookSwap.